dustinpfister/blog_posts/_posts/vuejs-example-idle-game.md

 ## 3 - The html and css

-I am now just going to want to have a little html and css in order to tie everything togetaher.
+I am now just going to want to have a little html and css in order to tie everything together.
+For most vuejs example I often just have a single element that will serve as a mount point, and this example is no exception.
+There is just a single div element with an id that I use with the vue el option in the vue instance as a way of mounting the vue instance to this html.
+On top of that I am just lining to a copy of vuejs of course, and the additional files that I covered in this example.

 ```html
 <html>